Vietnam Tourist Visa Application Information

 This information is targetted specifically to Australians traveling to Vietnam on an Australian passport for the purpose of a holiday.

-YOU DO NEED A VISA TO HOLIDAY IN VIETNAM
+YOU DO NEED A VISA TO HOLIDAY IN VIETNAM - updated post Covid.

-For all other countries, you will need to check separately via this link for your availability and options.
+FOR ALL OTHER COUNTRIES you will need to check separately via this link for your availability and options.
 Many countries are not required to have a Visa to enter Vietnam but always best to check.

 Option 1 – EVISA = Single entry - Under 30 day stay

 ( the quickest and simplest way to apply for a Visa to Vietnam)

 As of December 2017, Australians became eligible to apply for a single-entry Visa online.

 The process for single entry is now much simpler.
 It does not necessitate you having to send your passport to the Vietnam consulate or queue upon arrival in Vietnam for a Visa stamp in your passport.
 Nominally called VOA - Visa On Arrival.